uwescience/SQL-geospatial-tutorial/_episodes/03-queries.md

  ~~~
  {: .sql}

- * What minimal database we need to answer the question?
+ * What minimal table we need to answer the question?
- a table with census

  | tract | #crimes/popuation |
  | --- | --- |